Project location: Montreal, Quebec

 - Second interview in French on Radio-Canada international

-On March 3, the youth team has presented their work to different actors concerned with immigration and refugees including settlement workers (TCRI, CSAI), civil servants (Ministry of Immigration in Quebec), local politicians (City of Montreal) and other actors such as the UNHCR.
+On March 3 around 100 people gathered in Verdun's town hall.
+The youth team presented their work to different actors concerned with immigration and refugees including settlement workers (TCRI, CSAI), civil servants (Ministry of Immigration in Quebec), local politicians (City of Montreal) and other actors such as the UNHCR.
 The second session of NYCE project in Montreal aimed at demystifing stereotypes and prejudices against refugees and to shine the spotlight on their identities and stories while working together to come up with startegies adressing the challenges they face.

 Pictures by Stephanie Colvey